Peter Dixon Charitable Trust

 How to Apply

 This funder does not have a public application process.
-Grants are made at the discretion of the trustees to organizations they have identified or that have been brought to their attention through their professional networks and advisors.
+Grants are made at the discretion of the trustees to organisations they have identified or that have been brought to their attention through their professional networks and advisors.
 The trust does not maintain an open application system or accept unsolicited funding requests through a formal portal.

 Getting on Their Radar